Shaishta-Anjum/My-LUNA/README.md

 - **Music Playback:** Simply ask Luna to "Play music", and it will start playing a specified music file.

-- **Time Announcement:** Wondering about the time?
-Luna can tell you the current time instantly.
+- **Time Announcement:** Wondering about the time or date?
+Luna can tell you the current time and date instantly.

 - **Dynamic Chat:** Engage in a flowing conversation with Luna, thanks to its dynamic chat capabilities that enable meaningful interactions.